programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     return labels
 ```

-We also need to be able to create a silhouette plot for an arbitrary number of clusters — this code is fairly straightforward, we just moved it to a function to allow us to reproduce several different silhouette plots rather than duplicating the code.
+It’s also good practice to create a silhouette plot.
+This function allows us to reproduce a silhouette plot for any number of clusters.
 ```python
 # Create a silhouette plot for an arbitrary number of clusters.
 def plt_silhouette(src_df:pd.DataFrame, clusterings:np.ndarray) -> plt: